thomaspernet/SBC_pollution_China/Data_analysis/10_SBC_pollution_China_Revision_New_tables_ci.md

 We proceed as follow:
 - Step 1: Compute the share [output, capital, employment] by city, ownership (Foreign/Domestic): `Share_X_co`
 - Step 2: Compute dummy when share Foreign above share domestic by city
+- Step 3: Compute decile by city-industry-ownership
+    - Note,  high decile in Foreign means the city-industry has relatively high share of foreign output, but not in absolule value as in step 2.
+A decile 9 in foreign can be a decile 2 or 3 in Domestic

 <!-- #endregion -->